Care Instructions for Halo Wholesale Collections

 CARING FOR FABRIC

-The Del Ray collection features our Hacienda Upcycled, Cinnabar Stripe, Phoenix Upcycled, and Natural Botanicals finishes; natural upcycled denim fabrics that are cool, casual and sophisticated, all in loose covers that are machine washable.
+The Del Ray collection features our Hacienda Upcycled, Cinnabar Stripe, and Phoenix Upcycled finishes; natural upcycled denim fabrics that are cool, casual and sophisticated, all in loose covers that are machine washable.

 • Machine wash cold at 30°C or less.